Frequently Asked Questions

 3

 There are many factors that can affect usage.
 These include irrigation systems, leaking toilets, dripping faucets, other leaks that are not visible, and water softening devices.
+It's also possible that someone left the hose running!
 If you believe there is a leak at the water main line and/or water meter, please contact us at 877-511-2911.
 For other leaks, please contact a plumber.

 Detecting a leak